abhinav-chinta/CS224R-final-project/README.md

 # CS224R Final Project: Algorithm Sequencing in Deep RL

-This repo contains the cleaned experiment code for studying reinforcement-learning algorithms as training phases rather than fixed end-to-end choices.
+This repo contains the experiment code for studying reinforcement-learning algorithms as training phases rather than fixed end-to-end choices.

 The core question is whether schedules such as `PPO -> SAC`, `SAC -> PPO`, `BC -> SAC`, and `BC -> SAC -> PPO` improve sample efficiency, robustness, or final return under matched environment-step budgets.